 PSM Communication Arts, a Leading Integrated Marketing Firm with International Experience, Transforms Surf Legend’s Former Space into New HQ in Hermosa Beach

-Full-service digital arts, branding and public relations firm purchases and converts surfboard legend Hap Jacobs’ former shaping space into creative, enlightened hybrid workplace.

-HERMOSA BEACH, Calif., December 05, 2022–(BUSINESS WIRE)–PSM Communication Arts, one of LA’s leading integrated marketing firms, announced the completion of its Headquarters in Hermosa Beach following the purchase of the building in July of 2021.
+HERMOSA BEACH, Calif.–(BUSINESS WIRE)–PSM Communication Arts, one of LA’s leading integrated marketing firms, announced the completion of its Headquarters in Hermosa Beach following the purchase of the building in July of 2021.
 The 2,400-square-foot space at 422 Pacific Coast Highway is historically and culturally significant as it was formerly the workshop of Hap Jacobs, the iconic surfboard shaper who created the Jacobs 422.
 The innovative surfboard helped propel a surfing revolution that swept the west coast throughout the 1970s and beyond.

 PSM is a full-service communications firm offering branding, media, ad, social, web, video and public relations services.
 The agency has been based in the South Bay for more than 30 years and is 100% employee owned.